Multi Task Inverse Reinforcement Learning for Common Sense Reward: Experiments

-As Meta-world only contains task-specific rewards, we designed two simple common-sense rewards for our experiments.
+\paragraph{Common-Sense Rewards:} As Meta-world only contains task-specific rewards, we designed two simple common-sense rewards for our experiments.
+The explicit common-sense reward is not given directly to the agent during its IRL training process; instead, it was learned through expert demonstrations.
+The common-sense reward is used to score the agent, for evaluation purposes.

 Our first cs-reward directs the agent to move one of the key points along the robotic arm (whose 3D location is part of the observation vector) with a target velocity $v_{target}$.
-The reward function we use is
+The reward function is given by

-where $\ell(s)$ is the 3D location of the selected key point given the observation vector.
+where $\ell(s)$ is the 3D location of the selected key point given by the observation vector.
 The second reward directs the $L_1$ norm of the action towards a target value $n_{target}$.
 The reward is defined as follows,

-We name these the velocity and action norm cs-rewards, respectively.
-See Appendix \ref{app:cs} for further details.\\

-One important property of these rewards is that they do not depend on the task or environment, and as such should be easily transferable.
-We specifically designed these simple common-sense behaviors to show how IRL struggles to learn a transferable reward.
+We name these reward functions the \emph{velocity} and \emph{action norm} cs-rewards, respectively.
+See Appendix \ref{app:exp_details} for further details.
+One important property of these rewards is that they do not depend on the task or environment and, as such, should be easily transferable.
+We specifically designed these simple, common-sense behaviors to show how IRL struggles to learn a transferable reward even in this simple setting.

+\paragraph{Baselines:} In our experiments, we evaluate and compare the following methods: (1) \textit{Expert}: RL trained with the task and ground-truth cs-reward; (2) \textit{SAC}: An RL trained with only the task reward; (3) \textit{MT-AIRL} \cite{fu2018learning}, Implementation of multi-task AIRL for learning the entire combined reward per task; (4) \textit{MT-VAIRL} and (5) \textit{MT-VAIRL-GP} \cite{peng2018variational}, implementation of multi-task VAIRL and multi-task VAIRL-GP for learning the entire combined reward per task.
+Our methods: (6) \textit{MT-CSIRL}, (Alg. \ref{alg:mt_irl}) and (7) \textit{MT-CSIRL+LT} (Alg. \ref{alg:mlt_irl}).
+Since we introduce a novel setting, none of the existing standard solutions we compare to use the separation between task-agnostic reward and task-specific reward.
+However, they still allow us to infer the benefits of utilizing this assumption.